-This trend shook the industry and galvanised it into action, with the Minerals Council Board immediately initiating a number of new safety measures.
+To combat the regression, the Minerals Council Board immediately initiated a number of new safety measures.
 These were largely undertaken through the CEO Zero Harm Forum and included intense scrutiny of the major causes of accidents, the sharing of good practice protocols and additional research, which was conducted by the MHSC.
 The involvement of the Minerals Council’s members throughout this process was (and continues to be) essential.

 Greater awareness of safety and health has led to a 37% safety performance improvement with 51 fatalities in 2019 (2018: 81).